brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 10 bht.md

 # Ephesians 2:10 Commentary Help Text

 ## BHT:
-We are God's workmanship, created by His grace for the purpose of performing good works that He has prepared in advance for us to walk in.
-This shows that our salvation is not of ourselves, but is a free gift from God.
-Our good works are not a means to earn salvation, but are the result of our regeneration in Christ.
-It is through God's divine grace that we are able to fulfill the purpose for which we were created and to live a holy life.
+We, as believers, are the result of God's workmanship, signifying that our salvation is not earned through our own efforts but is instead a gift freely given by God.
+Our transformation into new creations in Christ Jesus is intended to lead us towards good works, in which we continually offer ourselves as active participants.
+Furthermore, the initiation and preparation of these good works are rooted in God's preordained plan, emphasizing His sovereignty and divine orchestration in every aspect.

 ## Choicest Commentary Quotes:
 ### Henry Alford: